 The Asian Great Barbets (Megalaima virens) are the largest of all barbet species.
-The name “Barbet” is derived from the French word “barbe”, which means “beard,” and in this context refers to the bristles which fringe their heavy bills.
+The name “Barbet” is derived from the French word “barbe”, which means “beard,” and in this context refers to the bristles that fringe their heavy bills.
+This colourful bird thrives in these lush, forested environments, where it can forage, nest and call out.
+The IUCN has listed the Great Barbet as a species with Least Concern since 2004 due to its stable population and wide distribution.

 Distribution / Habitat